 After all the seaming was done, I tried it on again to double check the fit, and then it was time to pickup stitches for the ribbing at the neck and arms!
 I chose to knit the ribbing, but there are other options you could choose to finish the edges.
 I know there is a way to crochet ribbing or a simple edge stitch – just depends on the look you want!

-Pick up 76 stitches in each chain stitch around and 4 in each corner.
+Pick up 76 stitches (total) in each chain stitch around with 4 in each corner.
 I ended up adding 4 single crochet stitches at the corners to help round out the neckline and make it easier to pick up (see photo above).
 You may have to experiment here depending on how big or small you want your neckline circumference.

 Round 1 – [K1, Slip 1 wyif] repeat until end of round (Knit the knit stitches and slip the purl stitches with yarn in front)

 Pick up stitches at the armholes